mrpritchett/builder-blocks/README.txt

 A library of simple, easy to use blocks for the new WordPress Gutenberg editor.

+A special thanks to Mel Choyce and her awesome design work that led to the Restaurant blocks creation!

 == Installation ==

 1. Upload `builder-blocks.php` to the `/wp-content/plugins/` directory